At a Glance

 ✨Show Your Passion for Teaching

 Make sure to express your enthusiasm for teaching and how it drives you.
-Share specific examples of how you've engaged students in the past, as this will demonstrate your commitment to education.
+Share specific examples of how you've engaged students in the past and any innovative teaching methods you've used.

 ✨Highlight Your Professional Development

 Discuss any relevant professional development you've undertaken, such as workshops or courses.
-This shows that you're proactive about improving your skills and staying current in your field.
+This shows that you're committed to improving your skills and staying current in your field.

 ✨Prepare for Subject-Specific Questions